 - Web Domain: This is your web address: the name that people type into their browser to get to your website, for example www.google.com

 - DNS: This stands for Domain Name System.
-This is a global system that controls where users are sent when they click on your domain name - sending them to the right location where they can find your web pages.
+This is a global system that controls where users are sent when they click on your domain name – sending them to the right physical web server where they can find your web pages.

 - Web server: This is the computer that actually runs your website.
 It receives requests from your web browser to see a web page and sends back the text, images and more needed to display it properly

 - Email server: Web traffic addressed to [email protected] is normally set up to be sent to your email server.
 This is where your email mailbox exists and where you log in to access your email message.
 Although your email server can be set up on your web server, these days it’s normally a separate location.

 Here’s a diagram that might help show you how these fit together…

 We use a service called Cloudflare as our DNS server: this tells the users’ computer where the email should be sent to or the website can be found

 Our email is delivered to our Microsoft Exchange server, and web traffic is sent to Curious’ web server